There are a lot of confusing and unanswered questions about diet soda on keto.

 Since we have concluded that we shouldn’t have diet soda on keto, it’s time to come up with keto-friendly beverages as alternatives.

 Moreover, the impact of alcohol and diet coke on ketosis is not apparent and often misjudged.
-Therefore, I have to tackle these topics in more detail.
+Therefore, I have to tackle these topics for you in more detail.

-It’s not that easy to bring variety and flavor into drinks on a keto diet.
+It’s not always easy to bring variety and flavor into drinks on a keto diet.
 Therefore, the following keto-friendly beverages are excellent for hydration and can even help to suppress hunger.

 So here’s a list of what you can drink on the keto diet and an intermittent fasting schedule without regrets: